Tui wrongly tells 79-year-old holidaymaker she cannot travel

 - On the day of exit from the EU, at least three months remaining before the expiry date.

-The evidence supplied from the Migration and Home Affairs Department of the European Commission made clear that the two conditions are independent of one another.
+The evidence supplied by the Migration and Home Affairs Department of the European Commission made clear that the two conditions are independent of one another.

 But the Tui travel agent said, incorrectly, that extra months added to a passport beyond 10 years do not count and that therefore they could not be used after nine years and nine months.
 With no possibility of obtaining a new passport in the time available, Anne was told she could not fly to the Spanish island.